Policy

 1. While serving the University in an academic capacity – demonstrated high scholarly distinction with a national or international reputation;

-2. While serving the University in an administrative capacity – demonstrated distinguished service that warrants recognition of exceptional contribution to UQ;
+2. While serving the University in a professional capacity – demonstrated distinguished service that warrants recognition of exceptional contribution to UQ;

 3. Exceptional contribution to the advancement of UQ or an achievement of such unique distinction as to warrant recognition;